huytruong1998/Cat-Dashboard/README.md

 **For the server:**

-you need to access the `server` folder:
+Need to access the `server` folder:

 `cd server`

-Then you just need to install dependencies and run the app:
+Then need to install dependencies and run the command to execute app:

 `npm i && npm run dev`

 **For the client:**

-you need to access the `client` folder:
+Need to access the `client` folder:

 `cd client`

-Then you just need to install dependencies and run the app:
+Then need to install dependencies and run the command to execute app:

 `npm i && npm run serve`

 \
 After that, the app is on `http://localhost:3000`

-You can check the server graphql client on `http://localhost:8000/graphql`
+the graphql client server can be view on `http://localhost:8000/graphql`

-Note: unit test can be run on `client` folder, `cd client && npm run test`
+**Note:** unit test can be run on `client` folder, `cd client && npm run test`

 # How to use the application

-- You can refetch data from the Cat API by clicking this button.
+- the Cat API `https://api.thecatapi.com/v1/breeds` data can be refetch by clicking this button.

 ![alt text](./images/fetchCat.png)

 - When click the table column name, the table data will be sorted according to the column

-- Note: sorting will be base by [ASCII Table] (https://www.asciitable.com/).
-Sort order: 0-9 -> A-B -> a-b
+- **Note:** sorting will be base by [ASCII Table] (https://www.asciitable.com/).
+Sort order: `0-9` -> `A-B` -> `a-b`

 ![alt text](./images/sortCat.png)